stefan-hoeck/idris2-tutorial/src/Tutorial1.md

 by github together with Idris2 code blocks, which can be typechecked and built by the Idris2 compiler (more on this later).

-Every Idris2 source file should typicall start with a module name plus some necessary imports, and this document is no
+Every Idris2 source file should typically start with a module name plus some necessary imports, and this document is no
 exception: